FI-modules and stability for representations of symmetric groups: FI-modules: representation stability and character polynomials

 \subsection{Stability degree}

-In this section we introduce the notion of a \emph{stability degree} for an FI-module.
-It should be thought of as a counterpart to the ``stable range'' for representation stability in \cite{CF}; see Proposition~\ref{pr:stabdegstabrange} for a precise comparison.
+In this subsection we introduce the notion of a \emph{stability degree} for an FI-module over an arbitrary ring $k$.
+In characteristic 0, the stability degree provides a counterpart to the ``stable range'' for representation stability in \cite{CF}, as we prove later in Proposition~\ref{pr:stabdegstabrange}.